microsoft/bobsql/demos/devops_sqlcontainers/databaseprojects/readme.md

 - Install Visual Studio Code
 - In VS Code, use the Extensions option on the left-hand menu.
 Search for the SQL Database Projects extension and install it.
 It will also install the SQL Server (mssql) extension.
 - Install Docker if you do not have it already installed.
+Make sure Docker is running.
 - Copy the *.sql files from <https://github.com/microsoft/bobsql/tree/master/demos/devops_sqlcontainers/databaseprojects> (or if you have cloned the repo) into a local folder.
 For the purposes of these instructions I use the **c:\database_projects\bwsql** folder.

 ## Create a new database project